elayden/portfolio_sortino_ratio/README.md

   2006-2018) to gain a better understanding of use cases.
 (See example below.)

+## Note on risk free rate data (IRX):
-*Note: you must keep ^IRX.csv (13 week treasury bill rates) in the util folder up-to-date for risk free rate data.
+  You must keep util/^IRX.csv (13 week treasury bill rates) up-to-date for risk free rate data.
 Download historical data at
   <https://finance.yahoo.com/quote/%5EIRX/history?>.
 If other data in
   your portfolio is more recent than ^IRX.csv, that additional data will be discarded automatically.
 Also, statistics will only go back as far as the most recent oldest data across all tickers.

+## Cautionary note:
-*Cautionary note: your results may be skewed if your data does not go back sufficiently far and includes only one portion of a market cycle (e.g., all bull market, no recessions).
+  Your results may be skewed if your data does not go back sufficiently far and includes only one portion of a market cycle (e.g., all bull market, no recessions).
 To gain insight into performance over the whole market cycle, try to include data going back